-These subsections are about confidential HPD data and specifically the following: subsection (b) about "limited data" through the Enclave, subsection (c) about "research identifiable data" through the Enclave, and subsection (d) for "direct transmission" of "standardized limited datasets."
+These subsections are about confidential HPD data and specifically the following: subsection (b) about "standardized limited datasets" through the Enclave, subsection (c) about "custom limited datasets" through the Enclave, subsection (de) about "research identifiable data" through the Enclave, and subsection (ee) for "direct transmission" of "standardized limited datasets."
 Requirements for these types of data requests are specified in HPD statute.

 Regarding eligibility, like requests for non-confidential HPD data, these subsections allow "any individual or organization" to make these types of data requests for the same reasons stated for section 97382(a)-to indicate that anyone or anything can make these data requests.
-These three types of data requests have different requirements under statute, but HPD statute allows "qualified applicants" to make these types of data requests.
-HPD statute does not have a definition for "qualified applicants," but has a non-exhaustive list of entities that are "qualified applicants.
-This indicates that HPD statute contemplated broad eligibility for these types of HPD data, especially since requesters still have to meet application requirements to receive confidential HPD data (as discussed below).
+These fourthree types of data requests have different requirements under statute, but HPD statute allows "qualified applicants" to make these types of data requests.
+HPD statute does not have a definition for "qualified applicants," but has a non-exhaustive list of entities that are "qualified applicants.\ This indicates that HPD statute contemplated broad eligibility for these types of HPD data, especially since requesters still have to meet application requirements to receive confidential HPD data (as discussed below).
 For this reason, HCAI does not want to limit what entities can make these data requests.